lightning/bolts/02-peer-protocol.md

 #### Rationale
+The peer with the lowest total of inputs amounts must transmit its `tx_signatures` first.
+This gives in a strict ordering of transmission for any multiparty tx collaboration.

 `witness` is the data for a witness element in a witness stack.
 Witness elements should *not* include their length.